renacin/BramptonTransitAnalysis/0_Research/README.md

 ## 1.3 (Logic) Estimate Arrival At Missing Points
 	+ Before we estimate the possible arrival times at bus stops between two bus stops that are not one-after the other, we must first start small and determine the average speed a bus might have been travelling during a given route.

+## 2.0 (Logic) Logging Feature
+	+ Currently the code is setup to print out information if a Class variable is set to TRUE.
+However I want this to change.
+	+ I want it so if that Class variable is set to true it will write information to a text file for that day.
+This would be an easier way of logging data, and will not clog up the console window.